emad-elsaid/emad-elsaid.github.io/_posts/2020-09-15-on-modern-web-applications-stability.md

   documentation at all for that part of the code.
 Otherwise you'll have to dig in to the library code.

-This is the second point I want to make: Using external library imply you trust the maintainer and you also inherit his decisions about using other libraries and so forth.
+This is the second point I want to make: Using external library implies that you trust the maintainer and you also inherit his decisions about using other libraries and so forth.
 This decision should be weighed based on the benefit of the library and how many of it's features you're going to use and other factors like the maturity and how responsive is the maintainer, please don't use GitHub stars as a factor in your decision it's misleading.
 And if the part you use from the library isn't too big I recommend using the library to save some time and effort upfront but make sure you get rid of it and implement the part you need.
 An example of that is a pagination library like rails "Kaminari" if you're using it to save you some time then sure.
 But keep on your todo list a task to remove it and implement the feature yourself.
-An example of libraries that's hard to get rid of it "OpenCV" This is something that reimplementing the part you need probably will be a huge task so that can stay.
+An example of libraries that's hard to get rid of it "OpenCV" This is something that reimplementing the part you need probably will be a huge task so it can stay.
 You'll need to use your best judgment to decide between these 2 sides of the spectrum.

 I like to think of what I do as building an automated system, I would like this